Land Planarians, Bipalium kewense Moseley and Dolichoplana striata Moseley (Tricladida: Terricola)

 Reproduction and Development

 Reproduction principally ensues by fragmentation at the posterior end.
-Lateral margins pinch in about 1 cm from the tail tip.
+Lateral margins pinch in about 1 cm (~1/3 in) from the tail tip.
 Severance occurs when the posterior fragment adheres to the substrate and the parent worm pulls away.
 The posterior fragment is immediately motile, and within seven to 10 days a lightly pigmented head begins to form.
 One to two fragments are released each month.

 Habitat

 Because land planarians are photo-negative during daylight hours and require high humidity, they prefer dark, cool, moist areas under objects, such as rocks, logs, in debris, or under shrubs, and on the soil surface following heavy rains.
-Land planarians are also found in caves, but are rare in rural sites.
+Land planarians are also found in caves but are rare in rural sites.
 Movement and feeding occur at night.
 High humidity is essential to survival.
 They can survive desiccation only if water loss does not exceed 45 percent of their body weight.
 Land planarians are most abundant in spring and fall.

 Dundee and Dundee (1963) reported Bipalium kewense as being plentiful enough in New Orleans to be used as demonstration material in zoology classes.